 Following the completion of the corporate reorganization, and upon its conversion into an ordinary Luxembourg holding company, the Company voluntarily recorded a special reserve exclusively for tax-basis purposes.
-As of December 31, 2021 and 2020, this special tax reserve amounted \$5.8 billion and \$6.3 billion, respectively.
+As of December 31, 2022 and 2021, this special tax reserve amounted to \$5.2 billion and \$5.8 billion, respectively.
 The Company expects that, as a result of its corporate reorganization, its current overall tax burden will not increase, as all or substantially all of its dividend income will come from high income tax jurisdictions.